Our Responses to the DTAC Questions

 D1.1.1 | If yes or working towards it, how frequently do you consider user needs in your product development and what methods do you use to engage users and understand their needs?

-User needs and preferences in regard to accessibility and ease-of-use were a key focus for the design and launch of the Pain Management digital course in 2011.
+User needs and preferences in regard to accessibility and ease-of-use were a key focus for the design and launch of the Pain Management digital program in 2011.
 Since then, we have actively promoted several different means to ensure users give feedback about their experience including web-based forms at the end of learning modules.
-This feedback over the years has led to improvements to the user interface and the engagement related content of the course.
+This feedback over the years has led to improvements to the user interface and the engagement related content of the program.

 D1.2 | Work towards solving a whole problem for users